Filipe-Samuel-p/Filipe-Samuel-p/README.md

-# Filipe Samuel Pires

 ## Bachelor's in Computer Science
 - Bachelor's degree in Computer Science from Universidade Estadual do Norte Fluminense (UENF), with a strong interest in software development and data science/machine learning.
-- I currently work as a Java developer and have previous experience as a data scientist, leveraging Python to solve complex data challenges.
+- Currently a software development intern at Globo, involved in cutting-edge projects using modern development practices.
+Additionally, I have experience as a Java developer and as a data scientist, where I utilized Python to solve complex data challenges.

 ## Contact
 <section>